 This request may seem harmless at first, but it’s a major red flag.
 Buyer cashback requests usually take two shapes.
 In one scenario, the buyer will offer to overpay for the house, then ask you to wire back the difference at closing.
 In other cases, the buyer will send you too much money for the deposit, realize their ‘mistake,’ and ask you to send back the extra.
 The main thing to keep in mind is that this practice is illegal.
 Essentially, this is a method used by scammers to defraud the lender and can land both you and the buyer in jail.

 6. Buyer Refuses Legal Parties Involvement

 As a rule of thumb, never sign a contract that you don’t fully understand.
 Especially when it comes to real estate.
 Legal terminology can be complicated, and it’s within your right to ask for professional assistance if something doesn’t make sense.
 But if your buyer refuses to let you have a lawyer look over the contract they’ve drawn up, that should be an instant red flag.
-Similarly, be cautious of buyers who refuse to work with a title company or using a notary to formalize the deed of sale and who are suspiciously pushy about getting your signature on the contract.
+Similarly, be cautious of buyers who refuse to work with a What is a title company?
+Title companies in the U.S. and Canada issue title insurance...
+More or using a notary to formalize the deed of sale and who are suspiciously pushy about getting your signature on the contract.

 7. Cash Purchases